makersacademy/rps-challenge/README.md

 ## Status

-As of 6th October 2019, both user stories had been implemented.
-However, I would like to add in a feature to give the option for one person to play against the computer using a .sample method, rather than always needing two people.
-I would also like to total up each player's scores.
+As of 8th October 2019, both user stories had been implemented.
+However, I would also like to total up each player's scores.
 I also need to update the view files with some CSS to make each page look more visually pleasing.
 I need to update my Travis CI status badge too.